 NOTE: The meter must first be calibrated empty and then the span must be set for your particular model.
-The unit must be empty and dry for empty calibration, but does not have to be for the span setting adjustment.
+The unit must be empty, warm, and dry for calibration.

 - b.
 Allow dewar to warm to room temperature. - c.
 Enter Calibration Mode - 1.
 Press and hold the hidden calibrate button located on the center of the meter face. - 2.
 While holding the calibrate button, press and hold the green operate button. - 3.
 Continue holding both buttons until LED 1 and LED 8 alternately flash.
 The meter is now in calibration mode. - 4.
 Release both buttons. - d.
 Press and hold the hidden calibrate button for 3 seconds.
-LED
+LED 1 will flash for 3 seconds followed by a short pause.